 So I have a proposition, or really a challenge.
 What do you say we all agree to take care of ourselves and make building community a priority?
 And I don’t mean phone, text, email, or online friendships, which are of course amazing and essential (social media interaction is a critical feature of the amazing Kindred Bravely community).
 But for moms, there’s really something to be said for friendships in the flesh, having people close enough that you could actually go out for brunch or dinner with them – friends you can see in person when times are really tough or when you just want to have a night out.
 We all need that within our city or town.

 So how do we do it?
-I frankly didn’t know, so I solicited advice from our team, our Facebook group KindredMamas, and our other social media outlets.
+I frankly didn’t know, so I solicited advice from our team and our social media outlets.
 I asked moms how we can make community part of our lives.
 I asked them where they formed meaningful and reciprocal connections.
 I asked them how they made these connections thrive.
 If we know we have to have those three sides of the triangle, the positivity, the consistency, and the vulnerability, what are some actual, real ways these women made that happen?

 I made myself vulnerable and asked for help.
 Below are some ideas that my virtual community shared.
 I’m so grateful that they were willing to show me their hearts after I showed them mine.
 I’d love to hear how you’ve built your community.
 Please comment below with your ideas!

-Jennifer Hammons, a member of our wonderfully supportive Facebook group KindredMamas, mentioned that she loves going to concerts.
+On Facebook, Jennifer Hammons mentioned that she loves going to concerts.
 She will buy an extra ticket and invite another mom.
 As she said, “I look at it as a way to bless my friends and fellow moms.”

 On Instagram, @rachelhblanke said, “…You have to be willing to be vulnerable and talk through your highs and lows of being a mom (and a wife or partner) to build relationships.”